 Alpine Nature Experience at Mt Hotham offers a wilderness retreat with a difference.
 After snowshoeing through the gum trees to your secluded camping location, you’ll be presented with a cheese fondue on arrival then spend the night in a luxury snow-dome tent complete with a wood fire to keep you cosy.
 Cover yourself in the layers of thick blankets provided then wake up to the sounds of nature and hopefully the dustings of a fresh snowfall.
 A weekend in the alps doesn’t get more romantic than this.

 Australia’s colder destinations come alive in winter, with an array of festivals taking place over the snow season.
 Peak Festival at Perisher is the only music festival in the Snowy Mountains, and it kicks off every June at the beginning of ski season.
 The festival includes four days of music with some of Australia’s best artists in attendance, and tickets include unlimited chairlift rides and one evening of free night skiing.

-Other wonderful winter festivals around Australia include Yulefest in the Blue Mountains, DARK MOFO in Hobart, and Winter Wonderlights in Sovereign Hill.
+Other wonderful winter festivals around Australia include Yulefest in the Blue Mountains, DARK MOFO in Hobart, Winter Wonderlights in Sovereign Hill, and Bathurst Winter Festival in Bathurst.
 While these destinations aren’t guaranteed to get snow, they celebrate the colder months with various winter-themed festivities including special art installations, music and entertainment, and Christmas in July decorations.